| Serverless | Standard / Stateful | Cron | |

 - A workload can only use volume sets in the same GVC.

-- A volume set can be used by at most one workload.
+- A volume set can be used by at most one workload (unless you use the shared file system type)

 - A workload may use any number of volume sets.